osmandapp/web/main/docs/user/navigation/setup/route-details.md

 - *Estimated travel time* and *Estimated arrival time* values are calculated from the average speed based on the previously selected [settings](../setup/route-navigation.md) and the actual time of day.

-- In order to see information about [*CO2 footprint data*](../../navigation/guidance/navigation-settings.md#fuel-used-by-motor), you need to select the engine type in the vehicle parameters [*Fuel-efficient way*](../../navigation/routing/car-based-routing.md).
+- In order to see information about [*CO2 footprint data*](../../navigation/guidance/navigation-settings.md#fuel-used-by-motor), you need to select the engine type in the vehicle parameters.

 ## Elevation info